Connectivity Serdes Test Plugins Design, Switches and Parameters

 -test_type <test type>

-Defines the test type and port configuration to be used in the user system.
+Defines the test type and port configuration to be used in your system.
 The different test type variants are:

-• pairs - This test checks the internal port connectivity.
+• pairs - Checks the internal port connectivity.

 -nic_base